-In the spirit of building bridges between science and society, which is at heart of IPPOG Collaboration, 28 students from the International school of Geneva became true "Ambassadors for Science in Society" and worked on the challenging task given by International Particle Physics Outreach Group: find the plan how to create even more ambassadors for science in society, including all different types of audiences, from general public, to schools and teachers.
+In the spirit of building bridges between science and society, a key goal of the International Particle Physics Outreach Group (IPPOG), 28 students from the International School of Geneva (Ecolint) became true "Ambassadors for Science in Society."
+The students were challenged to provide plans and advice on how to expand IPPOG's reach to new audiences, from the general public, to schools and teachers.

 This experience improved the understanding of both students and their parents about science, and helped to lay the foundations for long-term collaboration and worldwide initiatives.
 The project was supported by Rotary Geneva International, whose Youth Empowerment Programme triggered the idea and whose new "Interact Club" has connected the Ecolint students to half a million other students worldwide.